The Corporate Trustee

 Trustees bound to act in accordance with directive issued by Club

 Separate deeds for each property

 • Continuous amendments to title avoided when trustees die or retire

 • Avoids individual’s names being published on Judgments and Court Proceedings

 Adopting the Corporate Trustee

-1. The club must call an AGM to discuss the option of electing the Corporate Trustee.
+1. The club must call a general meeting to discuss the option of electing the Corporate Trustee.